urbaman/HomeLab/kubernetes-02.md

   apiKey: yourglobalapikey
 ```

-Also in the traefik vaules yaml file, add the following additionalArguments, the env settings and the volume settings
+Also in the traefik vaules yaml file, add the following additionalArguments (choose only one resolver), the env settings and the volume settings (volume only for pebble certResolver)

 ```bash
 additionalArguments: